igoravelli/the-application-analysis/monetization_analysis.md

 **Price arrangement:**

-As was mentioned in the lifetime_value notebook, I could start decreasing the subscription price in GB, because in there the impact of this movement can be higher, as its currency is more valued than other countries.
+As was mentioned in the lifetime_value notebook, I could start decreasing the subscription price in US, because in there the impact of this movement can be higher, as its currency is less valued than the euro.
-To start I would decrease the price in a marketing campaign to see the price sensibility.
-Depending on the results I would start decreasing the overall price in GB.
+To start I would decrease the price in a marketing campaign to see the price sensibility and, depending on the results, I would start decreasing the overall price in US.

 **Metrics:**